lucifertrj/Multi_Verse/README.md

 # multi-taker-saviour
-One local platform to satisfy remote deeds
+One local platform to satisfy multiple remote deeds